Second Phase Adds Another Splash of ‘1807’ Color to Pearl Street

 “It’s lovely to walk through here and see all this beautiful art,” said Marianne Cloeren, MD, MPH, associate professor at the University of Maryland School of Medicine and UMB’s Public Health Officer.
 “It’s also fun to see another side of people here on campus, many of whom you work with.
 Some of the art is really inspirational.”

-(View a photo gallery below and watch a video about the event at this link.)
+(Watch a video about the event below or at this link.)

 Cloeren was speaking near a photo of her handmade, asymmetric necklace she called “Cornucopia” during a Nov.
 2 get-together to mark completion of the Pearl Street Gallery’s second phase.
 UMB President Bruce E. Jarrell, MD, FACS, attended the celebration along with about 40 staffers, 1807 artists, and members of the UMB Council for the Arts & Culture, including its founder and chair, Jennifer B. Litchman, MA.